0hAodha/inutility_scripts/README.md

 ## Overview
  - `recursive.sh`: a script that calls itself.
- - `suicidal.sh`: a script that deletes itself.
+ - `self_destruct.sh`: a script that deletes itself.